Islandora/documentation/CONTRIBUTING.md

 ## License Agreements

 The Islandora Foundation requires that contributors complete a [Contributor License Agreement](http://islandora.ca/sites/default/files/islandora_cla.pdf) or be covered by a [Corporate Contributor License Agreement](http://islandora.ca/sites/default/files/islandora_ccla.pdf).
 The signed copy of the license agreement should be sent to <a href="mailto:community@islandora.ca?Subject=Contributor%20License%20Agreement" target="_top">community@islandora.ca</a>.
 This license is for your protection as a contributor as well as the protection of the Foundation and its users; it does not change your rights to use your own contributions for any other purpose.
+A list of current CLAs is kept [here](https://github.com/Islandora/islandora/wiki/Contributor-License-Agreements).